emilytan32/me/set2/readme.md

-TODO: Reflect on what you learned this week and what is still unclear. excersize 3 was tricky but I managed to continue to test and try different methods to achieve the results. i
+TODO: Reflect on what you learned this week and what is still unclear.
+Set 2, excersize 3 was definitely more tricky than Set 1 as I had to try and look at the questions differently than I would normally.
+The answers were in the form of general formulas, not specific numbers or statements.
+It was hard to wrap my head around it at first, but I am starting to train myself to attempt questions in that way.